Economies of Humanitarian Architectural Practice

 L'école de demain

-Through collaboration, the project makes use of Afield’s sites of learning expertise to think about a futuristic school for seven Québec sites ranging from representative Québec landscapes to areas with late-to-mid-century schools in need of renovation.
+Through collaboration with a leading Montréal architectural practice, the project makes use of Afield’s sites of learning expertise to think about a futuristic school for seven Québec sites ranging from representative Québec landscapes to areas with late-to-mid-century schools in need of renovation.
 Making use of topographic play, and curricularised fun spaces, amongst other conceptual turns, we adjoin ideas about movement, nutrition, and nature that might be used to design new structures and progressively (not incrementally) advance existing structures.
 The project is a part of a Québec-wide initiative called Le Lab-École ending with a competition in which members of the Ordre des Architectes du Québec “imagine the school of tomorrow together” for Québec.

 Through a partnership with École publique Hélène-Gravel, a concrete playground was transformed into a play environment concept and design featuring natural elements (e.g., grass, undulating hills, and wood play structures).
 The playground concept and design has a dual function.
 First, it enables children to socialize through play in a less artificial and controlled environment.
 Second, flooding persists on the site due to its excessively hard surface coverage and proximity to a watershed.
 So, the playground as designed also serves as a swale and rain garden.
 (Documentation of the project (attached here via PDF) includes a project proposal with images as well as a publication in the journal School Planning & Management 54, 8 (August 2015): 28, 30-31.)